astampoulis/makam-paper-funpearl/makamcode/11-summary.md

   made use of GADTs to encode some of these binding structures precisely, which we show are supported in \lamprolog through ad-hoc polymorphism.
 Definining GADTs is a novel usage for this
   \lamprolog feature.
-Our binding constructions should be replicable in other λProlog implementations like Teyjus \citep{teyjus-main-reference,teyjus-2-implementation} and in ELPI \citep{elpi-main-reference}.
+Our binding constructions should be replicable in other λProlog implementations like Teyjus \citep{teyjus-main-reference,teyjus-2-implementation} and ELPI \citep{elpi-main-reference}.

 - We defined a generic predicate to perform structural recursion using a very concise definition.
 It allows us to define structurally recursive predicates that only explicitly